perazz/fortran-shlex/README.md

 # fortran-shlex
 Modern Fortran port of Python's shlex shell-like lexer.
 This package implements the simple shlex lexer, inspired by the Python shlex module, and based on the Golang implementation.
-The interface comes with two
+The interface comes with two functions, `split` which parses a command-like string and returns an array of allocatable character strings; and `shlex` that perform the same, but return a list of `type(shlex_token)` tokens.
+Error control is optional, via a boolean `success` keyword or a token that may return an error string.

 ## Install